 Option A: The Wendell State Forest (WSF), together with the WMCC, created a trail from Jerusalem Road to the cliff tops at Mormon Hollow.
 This means the parking, approach, and rock are all on public property – a very rare and good thing in Western Mass!

-Park at a small lot on the west side of Jerusalem Road across from some moderate bouldering and just south of spot where the New England Trail (M-M Trail) leaves this dirt road and heads west.
+Park at a small lot on the west side of Jerusalem Road in Wendell, across from some moderate bouldering and just south of spot where the New England Trail (M-M Trail) leaves this dirt road and heads west.
 Hike the NET west towards the trailhead.
 Dirt roads and parking area may be closed in spring, or ‘mud season.’

 Option B: Parking for Mormon Hollow is also available roadside at the intersection of Davis Road and Coldbrook Road in Wendell.
 While the majority of Mormon Hollow falls within Wendell State Forest, the Davis Road parking area is not.
 Climbers must be VERY respectful of the private landowners who live at the end of Coldbrook Road: keep noise to a minimum and do not block the gates or vehicle access along any of the roads.